 j=1

-Where cj expresses the combination coefficients which is dependent on the used ensemble models.
+Where cj was expressed as the combination coefficients, dependent on the used ensemble models.

 Bagging

-Bagging (bootstrap aggregating) generate multiple versions of a predictor to obtain an aggregated predictor [53].
-It generates multiple models independently on different versions of data set which are random bootstrap replications of original training set.
-That is, several training examples may repeatedly appear in different bootstrap replicated data set.
-Then those individual predictions are aggregated through an combination method (either voting or averaging) to form the final prediction.
-By introducing randomization into bagging method’s construction procedure and making an ensemble out of it, bagging method is used as a approach to reduce the variance of a base estimator, such as a regression tree.
+Bagging method (bootstrap aggregating) can generate multiple versions of a predictor to obtain an aggregated predictor [53].
+It generates multiple models independently on different versions of data set via random bootstrapping of the original training set.
+In other words, several training examples may repeatedly appear in different bootstrap replicates.
+Then the individual predictions are aggregated through a combination method (either voting or averaging) to form the final prediction.
+Bagging method can be used to reduce the variance of a base estimator (e.g. a regression tree), by introducing randomization into its construction procedure and making an ensemble out of it.

 AdaBoost

-Liking bagging, AdaBoost [54] manipulates modified versions of training examples repeatedly to generate multiple predictions which are then combined to form the final prediction.
-The difference is that AdaBoost applies a weight to each of the training examples.
-In each iteration, the weights are individually updated based on minimizing the weighted error on the training set.
-It increases weights on those training examples were incorrectly predicted in previous iteration by the boosted model, whereas the weights are decreased
+Similar to bagging, AdaBoost method [54] manipulates the training examples to generate multiple predictions to form the final prediction.
+The main difference with bagging is that AdaBoost applies a weight to each of the training examples.
+In each iteration, the weights are individually updated to minimize the weighted error on the training set.
+For example, weights on those training examples incorrectly predicted in previous iteration increase, whereas the weights of the

-for correctly predicted training examples.
-In subsequent iterations, therefore, AdaBoost constructs progres- sively more difficult learning problems.
+correctly predicted training examples decrease.
+Therefore, AdaBoost tends to construct progressively more difficult learning problems in subsequent iterations.
 Once the training process has finished, the predictions are combined through a weighted majority vote (or sum) to produce the final prediction.
-The final classifier therefore usually achieves a high degree of accuracy in the test set.
+So, the final classifier usually can achieve a high degree of accuracy in the test set.

 Stacking

-Stacking regression combines multiple regression models via a meta-regression, which use out-of-fold pre- dicts concept [55] (Shown in Figure 7).
-It split the data set into K folds, k-1 folds are used to train the first level regressors in K successive rounds.
+Stacking regression combines multiple regression models via a meta-regressor, using out-of-fold prediction concept as shown in Figure 7 [55].
+The method splits the data set into K folds, in which the k-1 folds are used to train the first level regressors in K successive rounds.
 In each round, the first level regressors are used to predict based on the remaining 1 subset.
-After that, the prediction results is used and stacked as input data to the second level regressor to form a final set of predictions [56].
-In this study, SVR, BPNN and CRAT are used as regression models in the first level to get prediction results, and LR is used as met-regressor in the second level to combine and generate final prediction.
+After that, the prediction results are used and stacked as input data to the second level regressors to form a final set of predictions [56].
+In this study, SVR, BPNN and CRAT were used as regression models in the first level to get the prediction results, and LR was used as meta-regressor in the second level to combine and generate the final prediction results.